 Postdoctoral Fellows (PDFs) employed by the University of Waterloo are eligible for extended health care benefits provided that their initial contracts are of at least one year.
 PDFs holding Canadian external awards of at least one year’s duration (e.g. Natural Sciences and Engineering Research Council of Canada (NSERC), Social Sciences and Humanities Research Council of Canada (SSHRC)) are also eligible for extended health care benefits.
 PDFs with these external awards should contact their departmental Human Resources payroll team representative to schedule an appointment to sign up for the benefits.
 Please bring a copy of the award and University of Waterloo appointment letters to your appointment

 All individuals working in Canada, including non-Canadian citizens (and international PDFs from date of arrival), are required to pay provincial and federal taxes on all income earned in Canada.
 Postdoctoral fellows appointed at the University of Waterloo who receive income from the University will have income tax, Canada pension and employment insurance deducted monthly.
 Other applicable deductions are based on the information submitted to the human resources department from a TD1 Tax Credit Form.
 Annually, every person earning an income in Canada submits a Canada customs and revenue tax return.

 Career advising: The Centre for Career Action provide workshops open to PDFs, and one-on-one career advising appointments (which are available in person or by Skype or telephone).
-The point person in the Centre for Career Action to work with postdoctoral fellows is Christine Kampen Robinson.
-To schedule an individual consultation with Christine, please email her directly.
+The point person in the Centre for Career Action to work with postdoctoral fellows is Erica Refling.
+To schedule an individual consultation with Erica, please email her directly.

 English classes: opportunities to improve and perfect your English include: